GeoscienceAustralia/anuga_core/README.rst

 What is AnuGA?
 --------------

-AnuGA (pronounced "AHNooGAH") is open-source software for the simulation of the shallow water equation, in particular it can be used to model tsunamis and floods.
+AnuGA (pronounced "AHnooGAH") is open-source software for the simulation of the shallow water equation, in particular it can be used to model tsunamis and floods.